skip navigation

 Deaf and Hard of Hearing Cyber Community in STEM

 The goal of the Deaf and Hard of Hearing Cyber-Community in STEM (DHH Cyber-Community) project is to use existing high bandwidth connections and human resources at and between universities to advance deaf and hard of hearing students in science, technology, engineering, and mathematics (STEM).
-Jointly with the University of Washington, Rochester Institute of Technology, and the National Technical Institute for the Deaf, the DHH Cyber-Community will create a technologically advanced infrastructure that will allow deaf and hard of hearing students to more easily pursue careers in STEM fields, increasing participation of deaf and hard of hearing students in STEM fields at all levels, from Bachelor's, Master's, to the Ph.D.
+Jointly with the University of Washington, Rochester Institute of Technology, National Technical Institute for the Deaf, and Gallaudet University, the DHH Cyber-Community will create a technologically advanced infrastructure that will allow deaf and hard of hearing students to more easily pursue careers in STEM fields, increasing participation of deaf and hard of hearing students in STEM fields at all levels, from Bachelor's and Master's, to the Ph.D.

 We are currently pursuing the following projects: